-- The Freedom cards typically come with a $150 cashback bonus or 15k Ultimate Rewards point sign-up bonus after spending $500 in 3 months.
+- The original Chase Freedom typically comes with a $150 cashback bonus or 15k Ultimate Rewards point sign-up bonus after spending $500 in 3 months.
 You can earn an additional $25 or 2.5k Ultimate Rewards points for adding an authorized user within that same 3-month period.

 - Cashback rewards or Ultimate Rewards points don’t expire ever, as long as you keep your card open, which should be forever since the Freedoms have no annual fee.
 (See above.)

 - Use the Freedom cards confidently knowing you’re protected from unauthorized purchases, faulty or stolen goods, and purchase price increases.

 - The Freedom cards do have a 3% foreign transaction fee.
 Keep your Freedom card home when you travel to avoid paying these fees.

 How do you redeem Chase Freedom rewards?

 On its own, the Freedom cards earn cash back rewards.
 These rewards can be redeemed as a statement credit, directly deposited into your checking account, linked to your Amazon account, used to purchase gift cards or to book travel within Chase’s own travel portal.

 In this case, the cashback rewards can actually be Ultimate Rewards points that you can merge with your Ultimate Rewards point balances earned with the cards mentioned above.